yevhmykh/Sonab-UI/README.md

 Auth0, SignalR notifications.

-## Problems :frowning_face:

-I tried implement http request loader via HttpInterceptor, but I failed... :anguished: Why?
-HttpInterceptor for some generates 2 events per request, where the second request doesn't finalize.
-As a result, the loader doesn't disappear. :rage: I don't know why and how to fix it. :cry:

 ## How to run it?

 Some Auth0 functionality requires sensitive data, but I will not attach this data to repository.
 So if you want to run it follow next steps: